MarkEdmondson1234/ga-bq-stream/README.md

     query = 'SELECT * FROM %s.%s LIMIT 1000' % (datasetId, tableId)
 ```

 You can use your own query by supplying a `q` parameter to the URL.
-Use %s.%s as above for the table from:
+It uses Standard SQL, not legacy.
+Use the `%s.%s` in your query that will be filled in with the correct dataset and tableId.

 `http://your-app-id.appspot.com/bq-get?hash=XXXXXq=SELECT * FROM %s.%s LIMIT 10`